GarySiu/minimal-vim/README.md

 # Minimal Vim Setup

-This vim setup is partially inspired by ["How To Learn Vim: A Four Week Plan"](https://medium.com/actualize-network/how-to-learn-vim-a-four-week-plan-cd8b376a9b85), an article by [Peter Jang](https://medium.com/@peterxjang).
+This Vim setup is partially inspired by ["How To Learn Vim: A Four Week Plan"](https://medium.com/actualize-network/how-to-learn-vim-a-four-week-plan-cd8b376a9b85), an article by [Peter Jang](https://medium.com/@peterxjang).
 It is also heavily influenced by the features and plugins emulated by VS Code.
 The idea is you can start learning Vim while still using VS Code.
 This gives you a consistent base of core skills across different environments.
 This is *not* intended as the one true setup, just something to help you learn without distractions.

+This setup has been tested on Vim and Neovim.
+Neovim will require additional steps detailed in "nvim-from-vim" in the help manual.
+It will probably work with gVim and other flavours, but I haven't tested it yet.

 ## Installation